We’ve revamped our color system

 Color roles describe the intention behind the color.
 For example, color roles are applied to buttons to differentiate between primary, secondary, warning, or dangerous actions.

-Accent colors: gray, red, green, blue, yellow, orange, teal, purple, and magenta.
+Accent colors: gray, red, green, blue, yellow, orange, teal, purple, magenta, and lime.

 Use the right color role for your situation.